Deal reached to resume construction on September 11 museum

 "My goal during this period has been to get construction of the museum restarted.
 This agreement ensures that it will be restarted very soon and will not stop until the museum is completed," he added.

-The museum is designed to extend seven levels underground and will include artifacts from the day of the attacks, from firefighters' helmets to pieces of rubble to models of the site before the attacks, which killed 2,751 people in New York.
+The museum is designed to extend seven levels underground and will include artefacts from the day of the attacks, from fire fighters' helmets to pieces of rubble to models of the site before the attacks, which killed 2,751 people in New York.

 Bloomberg chairs the National September 11th Memorial and Museum foundation.
 The Port Authority is controlled by Governors Andrew Cuomo of New York and Chris Christie of New Jersey.